alphagov/govuk-design-system/src/styles/colour/index.md

 ## Functional colours

 If you are using GOV.UK Frontend or the GOV.UK Prototype Kit, use the [Sass variables](https://frontend.design-system.service.gov.uk/sass-api-reference/#colours) provided rather than copying the hexadecimal (hex) colour values.
-For example, use `$govuk-brand-colour` rather than `{{ colours.applied['Brand colour'][0]['colour'] | trim }}`.
+For example, use `govuk-functional-colour(brand)` rather than `{{ colours.applied['Brand colour'][0]['colour'] | trim }}`.

 This means that your service will always use the most recent colour palette whenever you update.

 Only use the variables in the context they're designed for.
 In all other cases, you should reference the [GOV.UK web palette](#govuk-web-palette) directly.
-For example, if you wanted to use red, you should use `govuk-colour("red")` rather than `$govuk-error-colour`.
+For example, if you wanted to use red, you should use `govuk-colour("red")` rather than `govuk-functional-colour(error)`.

 <table class="govuk-body app-colour-list" summary="Table of main colours">
   <tbody>